gardener/docforge/README.md

 At a glance:
 - Declarative
-- Extensive link and version control
-- Rules, template and scripting support
+- Document selection rules support
 - Composable manifests that can include references to other manifests recursively
 - Designed to forge from distributed, remote documentation sources
 - Abstracts source documentation to re-purpose it into documentation bundles targeting various platforms and tools
 - Efficient operation
 - out-of-the-box, optional support for HUGO
 - out-of-the-box, support for GitHub and GitHub Enterprise